anhnd210020/superstore/README.md

 This project uses the Superstore Sales Dataset, a well-known retail analytics dataset widely used in BI, dashboarding, and machine-learning experiments.
 It contains detailed information on orders, customers, products, shipments, and profitability making it ideal for building a natural-language analytics system like Superstore AI.

+1. **Context**

+A major Superstore retailer aims to understand which products, regions, categories, and customer segments perform best.
+The dataset enables various analyses such as revenue trends, product profitability, customer segmentation, and even predictive modeling for Sales or Profit.

 ## Installation

 For this project, **python=3.11** are used.